poesieland/poesieland.github.io/content/fr/seasons/1_first_step/la_femme.md

 # If set, this will explicitly override common rules for the expand state of a page's menu entry
 alwaysopen = true
 # If set, this will explicitly override common rules for the sorting order of a page's submenu entries
-ordersectionsby = "title"
+ordersectionsby = ""
 # The title of the page heading will be prefixed by this HTML content
-headingPre = "Date: 1994"
+headingPre = ""
 # The title of the page heading will be postfixed by this HTML content
 headingPost = ""
 # The title of the page in menu will be prefixed by this HTML content